 Because CBD comes from hemp, researchers might be able to study its possible benefits more widely.
 Few studies have been done to date.
 Of that small number, not enough of them researched humans to say if it can help lung disease or not.

 Some positive results have come from animal studies.
 A 2015 study on guinea pigs showed CBD helped open up the bronchial passages.
-Researchers believe it’s possible it could help people with COPD breathe easier and keep blood oxygen levels from falling, too.
+Some researchers believe it’s possible it could help people with COPD breathe easier and keep blood oxygen levels from falling, too.
 And a 2014 study on mice with damaged lungs showed CBD helped lower inflammation and improved lung function.

 One of the few reports on CBD involving a person is a case report of an 81-year-old man with lung cancer whose tumor shrunk greatly when he regularly took CBD oil drops for a short time.
 Meanwhile, a 2020 pilot study using human cells and CBD oil to test possible COPD connections confirmed earlier studies that showed CBD might support your body’s anti-inflammatory and immune responses.